blocky/attestation-service-examples/esports_data_from_rimble/README.md

   your system.
 - [Get a key for the Rimble API](https://documenter.getpostman.com/view/16449503/Tzm8FvFw#authentication) and set it in your environment.
-You may also use our demo key (below), but note that its scope and quota may be more limited than regular keys.
+You may also use our demo key (below), but note that its scope and quota are limited.
 You can set the key in your environment by running:

   ```bash
    export RIMBLE_API_KEY=TU167z1Pwb9SAbUErPZN2aepia1MOsBN3nXbC1eE